 Greenville County Schools Hall of Fame Nominations

 Hall of Fame nominations can be made in one of two categories: Graduates or Educators.
 Please read the selection criteria below and determine which nomination form is appropriate for the nominee.
-Nominations are due June 1, 2020.
+2024 nominations are open.
+The deadline is May 1.

 For All Nominees